-Our investigation included Common and Limited Common Areas as set forth in your declaration associated with the property of the Association.
-Excluded from our consideration was all other property, including land, property owned individually by unit or home owners, personal property, and intangible assets.
+Our investigation included Common Areas and Commonly Maintained Property as those term are defined in the Declaration as set forth in your Declaration associated with the property of the Association.
+Excluded from our consideration was all other property, including land, property owned individually by unit or home owners that is not Commonly Maintained Property, personal property, and intangible assets.

 Expenditures relating to the operating budget and apart from reserves are excluded from this reserve analysis.
-It is our understanding that the operating budget and future operating budgets will provide for the on-going normal maintenance of common elements unless specifically identified in the component description on the DETAIL REPORT BY CATEGORY.
+It is our understanding that the operating budget and future operating budgets will provide for the on-going normal maintenance of Common Areas and Commonly Maintained Property as those terms are defined in the Declaration unless specifically identified in the component description on the DETAIL REPORT BY CATEGORY.